 Master Sergeant Aki Summer’s Story (posted November 20, 2011)

 I’m Aki A. Summers and currently serving Active Duty Military with the US Air Force for 18.5 years.
-I have written 2 articles below and would like to share them with other survivors.
 I am 9 months into remission.

 Carolyn Woolman’s Story (posted November 20, 2011)